fabricethilaw/expandable-recyclerview-with-gridlayout/README.md

 Usage
 ---
 [Expandable Grid Item]
-Each GridRowHolder object receives an data array to display in a row item.
-It is responsible for breaking up the layout of its row in rectangular cells of equal size.
+Each GridRowHolder object receives a data array from RecyclerView adapter to display in a grid row.
+Then it breaks up the layout of its row in rectangular cells of equal size.
 Each cell displays a piece of data and can be selected by user.

-Please check the implementation of the simple example.
+Please check the implementation of simple example.

 - [Expandable Grid Item]         (com/armani2015/android/adapters/ExpandableGridItemAdapter
 .java)